 Teton County is a year-round resort community, located in the northwestern corner of Wyoming.
 It serves as the southern gateway to Grand Teton National Park and Yellowstone National Park and is home to three world-class ski resorts.
 Teton County is 4216 square miles with approximately 97% of the land within the county's border held in public ownership-National Parks, National Elk Refuge and Bridger Teton National Forest, and Targhee National forest.
 Teton County is a unique place to live and work, offering many outdoor recreational activities, abundant wildlife and open spaces, fine dining, and premier cultural arts offerings.
 Part of Teton County is only accessible by Teton Pass and over 20 miles through Idaho.
 We share law enforcement duties with the Jackson Police Department, National Park Rangers, National Forest Rangers, National Elk Refuge Rangers, Wyoming Highway Patrolman, U.S. Fish, and Wildlife Officers, and Wyoming Division of Criminal Investigations Agents.

 About Teton County's Sheriff's Office

 Our Communications Center consists of four stations with sixteen budgeted positions which include the Communications Manager, Communications Supervisors, Lead Dispatchers, and Emergency Dispatchers.
-Currently, the team is working three/twelve hour shifts one week and four/twelve hour shifts the next week.
+Currently, the team is working ten and twelve hour shifts.

 Our Patrol Division has nineteen budgeted positions with Patrol Sergeants, Patrol Corporals, and Patrol Deputies.
 Currently, the team is working on four/tens.